home-assistant/companion.home-assistant/docs/integrations/siri-shortcuts.md

 :::

 ### Get Camera Image

-Get a single still frame from an entity ID and place it on the clipboard or for use in subsequent steps.
+Get a single still frame from a camera entity and place it on the clipboard or use in subsequent actions.

 ### Render Template

 Render a [template](https://www.home-assistant.io/docs/configuration/templating/) which can then be used in subsequent actions.

 ### Send Location

 Send a location to Home Assistant.
 Will attempt to use clipboard contents as location, otherwise will use current location.

 ## Using Shortcuts via Notifications